Bat Removal Temple Terrace

 Is guano harmful?

 Yes.
 Yes.
 If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
-It is not advised to remove them yourself as you could contract the disease.
+Removing them by yourself is not recommended as you may contract the disease.

 Is it safe to remove bats myself?